gazpachu/sugui-design-system/src/content/colors.md

-The SugUI colour palette aims at providing an organised approach to apply colour to the UI of your apps.
+The sugUI colour palette aims at providing an organised approach to apply colour to the UI of your apps.

 ### Colour usage